LEImDL/PythonValidGen/README.md

 }
 ````

-For example, for an age field (integer value), restricting to only positive values (the same can be done to restrict the upper bound):
+6. For an age field (*integer* value), restricted (in lower bound) to positive values, i.e., greater or equal than 0 (the same can be done to restrict the upper bound):

 ````json
 {
   "name":"age_in_years",